 1.6.1.3.
-OPERATIONS, MAINTENANCE, AND REPAIR, AND OPERATIONS WORK
+OPERATIONS, MAINTENANCE, AND REPAIR

-The General Manager is authorized to purchase materials, supplies, and services in the open market without competitive bid in an amount up to \$3,0005,000 for the purpose of operating, maintaining, or repairing, operating, or administering [JB3] the District facilities, provided funds have been budgeted and are available to pay for the purchases.
+The General Manager is authorized to purchase materials, supplies, and services in the open market without competitive bid in an amount up to \$5,000 for the purpose of operating, maintaining, or repairing, District facilities, provided funds have been budgeted and are available to pay for the purchases.

-Purchase orders shall be used for purchases in excess of \$3,0005,000 and at least two vendor prices are to be obtained.
+Purchase orders shall be used for purchases in excess of \$5,000 and at least two vendor prices are to be obtained.
 The General Manager shall approve sole source requests where sufficient cause has been made.

-Purchases in excess of \$3,0005,000 for maintenance, repair, operations, or administration of the District shall be accomplished only after informal competitive pricing has been done or by negotiated purchase procedures to ensure the greatest value is obtained for the public funds to be spent.
+Purchases in excess of \$5,000 for maintenance, repair, operations, or administration of the District shall be accomplished only after informal competitive pricing has been done or by negotiated purchase procedures to ensure the greatest value is obtained for the public funds to be spent.

-The General Manager shall document competitive pricing, availability of funds and approve purchases in excess of \$3,0005,000.
+The General Manager shall document competitive pricing and availability of funds and approve purchases in excess of \$5,000.